 While that was official, he could never discuss his job so now I imagine his job as something far more glamorous than it actually was I’m sure.
 Trips to the Pentagon and talks of space…that was all rather thrilling to the girl who shared a love of the St. Louis Cardinals with him.

-He always grilled of course, such a manly thing, but my dad grilled all year too.
-We had a new-fangled gas grill in our last house that was attached straight to the gas line.
-Fancy!
+He always grilled of course, such a manly thing and my dad did it all year long too.
+We had a new-fangled gas grill in our last house that was attached straight to the gas line…fancy!
 On more than one occasion he would be out in a snowfall finishing up some burgers.

 I made a couple of changes.
-First, I soaked it overnight in buttermilk.
+First, I soaked it in buttermilk.
 Or at least my version of buttermilk.
-I never buy the stuff; I simply add some lemon juice to 2% milk and it works beautifully.
+I never buy the stuff; I simply add some lemon juice to 2% milk and it works beautifully, it tenderizes while also adding a nice bit of tang.
 For this recipe with 3 cups of milk, I added the juice of one lemon.
 Perfect and no hunt for real buttermilk is required!

 One secret for this chicken?
-If you have it, add a couple of tablespoons of bacon fat to the oil; adds another layer of flavor.
+If you have it, add a couple of tablespoons of bacon fat to the oil; it adds another layer of flavor.
 If you don’t have it?
 Buy some bacon and save it…it’s a great element for a lot of things in lieu of butter or olive oil.
-I have no doubt my grandmother probably made her chicken in lard but that’s not so easy to come by anymore so I add some bacon fat to oil for a hint of that same flavor.

-The basic procedure is to fry the skin side for about 15 minutes while covered, uncover, turn over the chicken and fry the other side for about the same amount of time.
-One trick my dad taught me though?
+The basic procedure is to fry the skin side down for about 15 minutes while uncovered, turn over the chicken, cover, and fry the other side for about the same amount of time.
+One important trick though that my dad taught me?
 Turn up the heat a couple of minutes before the second side is done; let it really crisp up the outside and then turn it and do the same with the side you cooked first.